factorial-io/phabalicious/docs/docs/configuration.md

     * `user` the database user
     * `pass` the password for the database user
     * `prefix` the optional table-prefix to use
+    * `skipCreateDatabase` do not create a database when running the install task.
 * `adminUser`, default is `admin`, the name of the admin-user to set when running the reset-task on `dev`-instances
 * `replaceSettingsFile`, default is true.
 If set to false, the settings.php file will not be replaced when running an install.
 * `installOptions` default is `distribution: minimal, locale: en, options: ''`.
 You can change the distribution to install and/ or the locale.
 * `drupalVersion` set the drupal-version to use.
 If not set phabalicious is trying to guess it from the `needs`-configuration.
 * `drushVersion` set the used crush-version, default is `8`.
 Drush is not 100% backwards-compatible, for phabalicious needs to know its version.
 * `supportsZippedBackups` default is true, set to false, when zipped backups are not supported